Other mountain sports 88%

 In Hintertux there’s Huber’s Boutique Hotel, which describes itself as: “The first boutique hotel in the Zillertal Alps… contemporary, comfortable, with a touch of extravagance”.
-It has 26 individually designed rooms, all with mountain views and either classic Tirolean decor or a contemporary boutique style featuring wood, stone and glass.
+It has 26 individually designed rooms, all with mountain views and either classic Tirolean decor or a contemporary style featuring wood, stone and glass.
 There’s also the Green Spa and an award-winning la carte restaurant.

 Wellness Hotel Bergland, Hintertux

 Wellness Hotel Bergland in Hintertux is the area’s only hotel that fully caters to vegetarians and those with food intolerances and allergies.
 Special diets are catered to and for everyone else there’s Alpine wellness cuisine using fresh, natural ingredients like dandelion, mountain hay and traditional herbs.
-If you are unsure which foods your body might be reacting badly to, the hotel will even provide a food intolerance test.
+If you are unsure which foods your body might be reacting badly to, the hotel provides a food intolerance test.
 The fitness centre runs Zumba classes.

 Hotel-Garni Forelle, Vorderlanersbach

 The three-star Forelle is also worth targeting.
 It was originally an inn that opened in 1934 with 12 beds.
-Today it is run by younger generations of the original family and is a traditional Tirolean hotel with friendly atmosphere – and private trout fishing in a wild mountain stream.
+Today it is run by younger generations of the original family and is a traditional Tirolean hotel with a friendly atmosphere – and private trout fishing in a wild mountain stream.
 There’s a wellness area with a bio-Alpine sauna, herbal steam room and a whirlpool using mountain water.
 Other hotel facilities include a cosy bar and Stubli.

 Sport Vital Hotel Central, Lanersbach